While we encourage you to use the contact form on this page, you can always email or phone us:

 • Request and review medical records and compare to clinic requirements to see if they would medically approve your surrogate

-• Background check of all adults over the age of 18 in the home
+• Background check and drug screening of all adults over the age of 18 in the home

 • Virtual home visit